 - a.
 If a due date will be missed because it is planned (eg a School sanctioned curriculum event, sports or cultural trip, representing provincial or national teams, a clash of school activities, a planned medical operation, approved leave requested in advance, etc.) then an application should be made before the due date. - b.
 Every application is reviewed individually but some applications may be declined. - c.
 Applications that may be declined included part-time work, a family holiday during term time without prior approved leave, or disorganisation. - d.
 If an assessment is a multi-period assessment and the student will miss one of the periods, then an application must be made for the period missed. - e.
 If an absence is unexpected, as in an illness, an application for an extension should be made on the first day of the student's return to school or earlier if possible. - f.
-A valid doctor's certificate is required before an extension will be given for illness. - g.
-Covid related reasons should be evidenced by either a Medical Certificate or by sending confirmation of registering as Covid Positive on the Ministry of Health website.
-The students name and relevant date must also be visible in the informormation provided. - h.
+Valid Medical Evidence is required before an extension will be given for illness.
+This may include (but not limited to) a Medical Certificate; being signed out of school by the school nurse; confirmation of reporting as covid positive with the ministry of health (the students name and relevant date must also be visible in the information provided). - g.
 Applications due to very personal reasons can be supported by the Dean or Guidance.
-Students should reference the Dean or Guidance staff member who is aware of their circumstances and that staff member will be asked to confirm that there is a valid reason but will not disclose the reason for the extension to be granted. - i.
+Students should reference the Dean or Guidance staff member who is aware of their circumstances and that staff member will be asked to confirm that there is a valid reason but will not disclose the reason for the extension to be granted. - h.
 Work submitted after the deadline for all students without a confirmed extension will not be eligible for credits.